Iteo/audoma/docs/usage.rst

                 collectors=ExampleOneFieldSerializer,
             )

-    * As dictionary with http methods as keys and serializer classes as values.
+    * A dictionary with HTTP methods as keys and serializer classes as values.

-        This allows to define different collector for each http method.
+        This allows defining different collector for each HTTP method.

         .. code :: python